vitkuz573/Ansible-WebServer/README.md

 - MariaDB
 - UFW

-There will also be some actions taken to ensure security:
+## What will be done to improve security?
 - Hiding Nginx and Apache versions
 - Blocking access to the Apache port
 - Blocking access to MariaDB from outside